DavidLDawes/verusdb/README.md

 GRANT ALL PRIVILEGES ON verus.* TO 'vrscusr'@'172.10.1.14' IDENTIFIED BY 'vrscusrpassword';
 ```

-## Python
+## Python App
 The utility runs in python and wraps the SQL code in pyodbc wrapping ODBC for mySQL.
+It executes assorted verus commands which are passed to the komodod daemon, with the responses process by the Python code and persisted in the database as block and tx records.

 ### Requirements: python 2.7
 This was written for python 2.7.
 Should mostly workj with 3.x, except maybe the prints?
 Possibly the execs?